-- the matters described in Note 10, Commitments and Contingencies, in the Notes to Condensed Consolidated Financial Statements, in addition to the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for our former Moosup facility; - deferred compensation payments to former directors and officers; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - repurchase of common stock under the 2015 Share Repurchase Program; - payment of dividends; - costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers.
+- the matters described in Note 11, Commitments and Contingencies, in the Notes to Condensed Consolidated Financial Statements, in addition to the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for our former Moosup facility; - deferred compensation payments to former directors and officers; - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - repurchase of common stock under the 2015 Share Repurchase Program; - payment of dividends; - costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers and delays in letter of credit funding.

-In addition, we have an aggregate principal balance of \$11.5 million of our 2017 Notes remaining as of June 30, 2017.
+In addition, we have an aggregate principal balance of \$11.5 million of our 2017 Notes remaining as of September 29, 2017.
 These notes will remain convertible until the close of business on the second Scheduled Trading Day (as defined in the 2017 Notes indenture) immediately preceding the scheduled maturity date of November 15, 2017, unless earlier redeemed, repurchased or converted.
 We do not believe any of these matters will lead to a shortage of capital resources or liquidity that would adversely impact our business or results of operations.